google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 });
 ```

+The new 'year' property can be used to group images from the same year using a join.
-Performing a join between a distinct image year collection and the complete
+The join between a distinct image year collection and the complete
 collection provides same-year lists, from which median reductions can be performed.
 Subset the complete collection to a set of distinct year representatives.